redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 **Function Statement**

-Function literal is used.</br>
+Function literal is used.
-Function name MUST be declared.</br>
+Function name MUST be declared.
 Semicolons after function declarations are not necessary.

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-1.jpg)

 **Fucntion Expression**

-Function literal is used. </br>
+Function literal is used.
-Function name is optional. </br>
+Function name is optional.
-Semicolons after function declarations are required. </br>
+Semicolons after function declarations are required.
-The funciton is stored into a variable. </br>
+The funciton is stored into a variable.
-This variable is reference variable. </br>
+This variable is reference variable.

 ![JS](/img/JavaScript/JS2/2021-12-22-JS2-2.jpg)